-- All public Masses are suspended until the weekend of May 31, per direction from Archbishop Listecki.
+- Public Masses have resumed, per direction from Archbishop Listecki.

 - Individual confessions (reconciliation) and Eucharistic Adoration continue.

-- Our churches are open for prayer during specified hours, subject to social distancing requirements and a maximum of 10 persons at a time.
+- Our churches are open for prayer during specified hours, subject to social distancing requirements and other precautions.

 This page provides details and additional resources for our faith community during these challenging times.